varsanela/Laravel-Techup-Assessment/README.md

 Step 2: Install the composer if you don't have it and run the "composer dump-autoload" to install the project dependencies. <br />
 Step 3: Copy the .env.example to .env file under the root path and create a database to configure the same in .env file. <br />
 Step 4: Run the command "php artisan migrate" to create the tables in the database. <br />
+Steo 5: Run the command "php artisan passport:install" to install the client passport tokens. <br />
-Step 5: Run the command "php artisan db:seed" to create a demo user detail for login purpose.
+Step 6: Run the command "php artisan db:seed" to create a demo user detail for login purpose.

 # REST APIs